-In the latest (2012) assessment of the World Bank by MOPAN (MOPAN 2013), which is based on a survey of donors and clients in eight countries, the World Bank's is perceived as a strong performer, although there is no area where the World Bank's stands out as very strong in comparison with its peer institutions.
+In the latest (2012) assessment of the World Bank by MOPAN,2 which is based on a survey of donors and clients in eight countries, the Bank is perceived as a strong performer, although there is no area where the Bank stands out as very strong in comparison with its peer institutions.
 The Bank is perceived as strong in uptake of lessons for informing new operations, disseminating lessons and evaluating results, and setting up proper targets for monitoring project performance.
 The Bank is also marked high for promoting transparency via its access to information policy.
 The Bank is perceived weaker, although still adequate, in the availability of project performance information, proactive management of poorly performing projects, and in using feedback information to adjust and revise policies.
 There is (Figure B2) some difference in how the donors and clients see the World Bank in setting targets to monitor project implementation at the country level.
-In the country, the clients rated the World Bank's more favorably (74 percent) than the donors (43 percent).2
+In the country, the clients rated the Bank more favorably (74 percent) than the donors (43 percent).3